Kakoushias/numerals-converter-js/README.md

 The `ConversionService` uses a fire-and-forget approach for caching, providing immediate responses without waiting for database writes.
 This is acceptable since cache misses only result in cheap recomputation, and we rely on repository-level atomicity (Lua scripts for Redis, transactions for PostgreSQL) to handle race conditions.

-Consider message queues (RabbitMQ, Redis Streams, AWS SQS) when: you need guaranteed delivery and retry logic, high write volume requires buffering, caching triggers complex workflows (analytics, notifications), you need guaranteed audit trails, or multiple services must react to conversion events.
+I would consider message queues (RabbitMQ, Redis Streams, AWS SQS) if we you needed guaranteed delivery and retry logic, high write volume requires buffering, caching triggers complex workflows (analytics, notifications), guaranteed audit trails, or multiple services must react to conversion events.

 ### API Design Preferences